EHDEN/Evidence_Hub/README.md

 ## Principles

 - The Evidence Hub will only be accessible to registered users
-- Under studies we understand any coordinated effort to generate scientific insights or advance public health
+- Under studies we understand any coordinated effort to generate scientific insights or advance public health.
+All such studies will end up in the evidence hub, from the moment that they are approved to be performed and irrespective of their eventual result
 - Excluded are the preparatory steps to evaluate the possibility for performing the intended study as well as the contractual / administrative preparation
 - Any high level information on studies i.e. study title, description, status is accessible to all users of the evidence hub
 - For the details i.e. protocol , methodology and results of a study a study can be classified as 'public' or 'confidential'